By using our website, you agree to our use of cookies (Visit our privacy policy).

 As in any other field, networking should be a consistent part of your career plan.

-Even if you don’t need any new leads right now, you should still be actively reaching out to voice actors and others who are involved in the voice acting industry.
+Even if you don’t need any work right now, you should still be actively reaching out to voice actors and others in the industry.

 Tips on Auditioning for Voice Over Jobs

-Clients often audition ten or more voice actors for the same job, so preparing for auditions is one of the best ways to land more voice work.
+Clients often audition ten or more voice actors for the same job, which means that you need to nail your audition.

-In this section, we’ll cover a few ways to increase your odds of nailing your next audition.
+In this section, we’ll cover a few ways to improve your audition performance.

 1. Keep Auditioning